Canadadry/pml/readme.md

  - `/` : list all pml file in the `in` folder.
  - `/pmlFileName` : to render the file `pmlFileName.pml` in the `in` folder.
 Param json file must be provided in request body with at least an empty json `{}`

-## Next step

-There is still important missing feature to concidere this stable :

- - Import of external pml file
- - Allow base64 image content
- - be able to validate a param file with a template without generating it and falling to render it